SmithsonianWorkshops/Hydra-introduction/hydra_intro_slides.md

 * High CPU queues: `sThC.q`, `mThC.q`, `lThC.q`, `uThC.q`
 * High Memory queues: `sThM.q`, `mThM.q`, `lThM.q`, `uThM.q`

-There are other more specialized queues, check the wiki for more information
+There are other more specialized queues, check the wiki for more information.

 ---